If you had to pick one thing as a business, which would it be?

-Take the time out of your day, and write a simple and a personal hand-written note where you address your customers personally.
-This attention to detail will not only help you stand out from your competitors, but also lets your customers know that you do care.
+Take the time out of your day, and write a simple, personal hand-written note that addresses your customers personally.
+This attention to detail will not only help you stand out from your competitors, but also lets your customers know that you really care.

 What’s more likely to leave a lasting memory?